At the start of 2021. NLnet decided to sponsor development of modular FPGA board ULX4M (Successor of EMARD ULX3S).

 Pressing I key will open Insert Keyframe Menu, selecting Location & Rotation & Scale will keyframe only these properties on the Timeline.

 The last part - Blinking LED’s

 Only Strength in the material slot was animated in the Emission Shader.

 To get higher brightness and glowing effect Bloom needs to be checked in Render Properties.

 Output Properties contain Format preferences for defining output Directory for animation.

-In first render we did not have silkscreen - in next post we will write more about adding more layers to blender PCB - here is board with added logos from v002
+In first render we did not have silkscreen - in next post we will write more about adding more layers to blender PCB - here's a board with added logos from v002

 There are some visible glithes in render so lets add some background on next render.